 Ideal candidates will have demonstrated deep understanding of atmospheric science / atmospheric chemistry, strong political and cultural sensitivities, solid understanding of oil and gas/energy/environmental issues and China's political system, strong communication and relationship management skills, and high degree of comfort working in a matrix organization.

-Please submit resume, cover letter and writing samples to firstname.lastname@example.org.
+Please submit a resume, cover letter and writing samples to firstname.lastname@example.org or apply directly through this posting.

 Environmental Defense Fund is an equal opportunity employer where an applicant's qualifications are considered without regard to race, color, religion, sex, national origin, age, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or any other basis prohibited by law.